 It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them both in the flesh.
 They both created brilliant but monstrous comic characters who expose the terrible cracks in the facade of working-class upward mobility.

 Leigh’s unforgetable Beverly Moss, wonderfully co-created by actor Alison Steadman (then Leigh’s wife) in his 1977 TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge, co-created with writers Patrick Marber and Armando Iannucci, who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.

 Leigh’s roots are middle class and Coogan’s are working class.
 Leigh’s been accused of middle-class mockery and Coogan could be accused of working-class self-mockery, or, even worse, class betrayal.

 (Yon Alan Partridge character is nowt but a lickspittle mockery, an’ a betrayal o’t’ working class an’ our rightful aspiration to better ourselves.
 Get thee gone, Steve lad, an’ never darken our door again.)

 However, such criticism misses the point: the characters are funny because they’re true – exaggerated and enhanced, but fundamentally true.
-In both cases, the humour’s cruel but not mocking – and not betraying.
+In both cases, the humour’s cruel but not mocking – or betraying.

 The characters’ vulnerabilities and pretentions – and their crucial lack of self awareness – are shown with painfully funny honesty.